 • Fruit included.
 OK, so I do love many salads without fruit, but it’s all the more fun when you incorporate some of those gorgeous summer stone fruits and berries.
 Plus, kids tend to enjoy that!

 • Elegant.
-If we can keep it simple and still feel chic, it’s the best of all worlds!
+This is simple yet chic — the best of all worlds!

 • Peaches.
 Yellow or white.
 Nectarines work wonderfully, too.

 • Arugula.
-Arugula, also known as rocket lettuce, has a crisp texture and peppery bite that nicely offsets the sweet, juicy fruit, so I highly recommend it here.
-Sub spinach or a mix of baby greens if needed.
+Also known as rocket lettuce, arugula has a crisp texture and peppery bite that nicely offsets the sweet, juicy stone fruit.
+Substitute baby spinach or mixed baby greens if needed.

 • Prosciutto.
 The tender, salty Italian ham is delicious in salads, and can be easily torn into small bites or rolled up into little rosettes, as shown here, for a pretty presentation.
-Simply omit it for vegetarians.
+Simply omit it for a vegan and vegetarian-friendly side.

 • Blueberries.
 These little jewels add so much!
-Raspberries, blackberries, or cherries would be a nice seasonal addition, as well or instead.
+Raspberries, blackberries, or cherries would be a nice seasonal swap or addition.

-• For the dressing: olive oil, white wine vinegar, Dijon mustard, sea salt, and black pepper.
+• For the dressing: extra virgin olive oil, white wine vinegar, Dijon mustard, sea salt, and black pepper.
 No white wine vinegar?
-Use apple cider or champagne vinegar instead.
+Use apple cider, champagne vinegar, or fresh lemon juice instead.

-Many peach prosciutto salad recipes are served with cheese, specifically fresh mozzarella or its creamier cousin, burrata.
-Scatter some of either on top if you like!
+Many peach prosciutto salad recipes are served with cheese, specifically feta, fresh mozzarella, or its creamier cousin, burrata.
+Scatter one of these on top if you like!

 How To Make a Peach Arugula Salad